JenningsMas/tech_markdown/HowTo/SetUpMaterialInUnreal.md

 Click and drag each file into the Unreal Engine Content Browser.
 This will open the "Import" menu for each file.

-* For static mesh imports, ensure the "Static Mesh" checkbox is checked.
+* For static mesh imports, ensure the "Import Static Meshes" checkbox is checked, and the "Recompute Normals", "Recompute Tangents" and "Remove Degenerates" checkboxes under the "Build" section are unchecked.

-* For texture map imports,
+    * Additionally, if materials were applied to the mesh in an external 3D art software, ensure the "Import Materials" checkbox under the "Materials" section is unchecked and the "Import Textures" checkbox under the "Textures" section is unchecked.

 Your content browser should now contain a static mesh object, a base color map, a normal map, and an ORM map.

-By default, Unreal Engine will enable the "SRGB" setting on your imported ORM map.
-This setting must be disabled to ensure your ORM map applies accurately on your material.
+> :bangbang: Unreal Engine may treat your ORM map as a normal and/or enable its "SRGB" setting.
+These setting must be changed to ensure your ORM map applies accurately on your material.
+>

-Double-click on your imported ORM map to open its configuration settings.
+>* Double-click on your imported ORM map to open its configuration settings.
+>
+> * Ensure the "Compression Settings" dropdown is set to "Default (BC1 or BC3 with A)
+>

-On the "details" sidebar, scroll down to the "Texture" category, then uncheck the "SRGB" checkbox.
+>* On the "details" sidebar, scroll down to the "Texture" category, then ensure that the "SRGB" checkbox is unchecked.

 ### Step 3: Create a New Material
 In the content browser, right click and select "Materiel" to create a new empty material.